mattermost/docs/source/help/messaging/sending-messages.rst

 Replying to a Message
 ---------------------

-Reply to posts to keep conversations organized in threads.
+Reply to messages to keep conversations organized in threads.
 Click the reply icon next to any message text to open the right-hand sidebar where you can compose and send your reply.
 Replies are indented slightly in the center pane to indicate that they are child messages of a parent message.

 When composing a reply in the right-hand sidebar, click the expand/collapse icon with two arrows at the top of the sidebar to make things easier to read.